ysemenovkrop/ATS/README.md

 # ATS
-Course at the Warsaw univeristy based on python
+Course at the Warsaw univeristy based on python.
 It encompasses:
 - developing and solution of various mathematical problems
 - building financial models such as Monte Carlo simulation for option pricing